Fraudulent Acknowledgment of Paternity

 Facts of the Case

 In 2011, Vanessa Trujillo told Nicholas Murrietta that she was pregnant with his child and intended to give it up for adoption.
 When Nicholas asked about getting paternity testing to make sure it was his, Vanessa cut off all contact.
 She later told him the child had been adopted.
 However, this was not the case.
 Vanessa had agreed to give the child to another couple – Ernest and Yvette Alvarado–to raise as their own.
 Normally, when a child is to be adopted, the court conducts an investigation into whether the adoption placement is in the child’s best interests.
-In order to avoid this–which would involve notice to the child’s father–the Alvarados paid to have Vanessa say that Ernest was the father, and both Vanessa and Ernest signed the acknowledgement of paternity the day the child was born.
+In order to avoid this–which would involve notice to the child’s father–the Alvarados paid to have Vanessa say that Ernest was the father, and both Vanessa and Ernest signed the acknowledgment of paternity the day the child was born.

 The court ruled that “obtaining a judgment of paternity by falsifying information under oath to the Court establishes fraud upon the Court,” which is not subject to the six-month time limit set forth in Rule 85(C)(2).
 Ernest moved to have the decision set aside, claiming that he just found out that Yvette had paid Vanessa not to appear at the hearing.
 The court denied that motion.
 The appellate court accepted special action jurisdiction to resolve the issues.